PyChina/weekly/content/Issue/issue-368.md

 - [Dropbox 客户端如何用 Python](https://pycoders.com/link/1615/web)
     + ANVILVENTURES.COM

-“This blog post talks about reverse engineering the Dropbox client, breaking its obfuscation mechanisms, de-compiling it to Python code as well as modifying the client in order to use debug features which are normally hidden from view.”
+"This blog post talks about reverse engineering the Dropbox client, breaking its obfuscation mechanisms, de-compiling it to Python code as well as modifying the client in order to use debug features which are normally hidden from view."

 (`是也乎:`